 - Corporation Tax

-HMRC may apply this treatment to the RMC – whether it’s incorporated or not – if, as well as meeting all the criteria laid out in the previous sections, it meets all of the following additional criteria:
+HMRC may apply the above treatment to the RMC – whether it’s incorporated or not – if, as well as meeting all the criteria laid out in the previous sections, it meets all of the following additional criteria:

 - The company business consists of the management, (on a non-profit making basis), of a block(s) of flats or apartments for the owners, lessees or tenants of the flats or apartments;